PSYCHIATRY

 An avid runner himself, Robert also collaborates with Dr. Jeffrey Brown, lead psychologist for the Boston Marathon, to examine the psychological and physiological factors influencing marathon running.
 Their research aims to establish best practices in psychological care for marathon runners and to elucidate bi-directional links between psychiatric vulnerabilities and endurance physiology, including factors that may predispose runners to medical encounter risks in marathon settings.

-Previously, Robert served as a Visiting Scholar at the University of Cambridge, under the supervision of Professor Nicola Clayton FRS, where his work examined Bayesian aspects of autobiographical memory and psychiatric models of future simulation.
-Additionally, he earned an MSc in Psychology and Neuroscience of Mental Health from King’s College London’s Institute of Psychiatry, Psychology & Neuroscience, where his research focused on traumatic memory processes in PTSD and their implications for therapeutic intervention.
-He also holds an MA from the University of London and a BA from Point Park University, where his early studies spanned basic sciences and the humanities.
+Previously, Robert served as a Visiting Scholar in the Department of Psychology at the University of Cambridge, under the supervision of Professor Nicola Clayton FRS.
+He also holds an MSc in Psychology and Neuroscience of Mental Health from King’s College London’s Institute of Psychiatry, Psychology & Neuroscience, an MA from the University of London, and a BA from Point Park University, where his early studies bridged biological sciences and the humanities.

 Earlier in his career, Robert worked one-on-one with individuals to achieve evidence-based health outcomes through dietary interventions, with clients ranging from international supermodels to Oscar, Grammy, Emmy, and Tony Award winners, as well as military veterans, domestic violence survivors, and formerly incarcerated individuals.
 Using personalized strategies, he has helped clients lose significant weight and overcome chronic health challenges, while also supporting their efforts to publish books, launch businesses, earn promotions, start families, and live more meaningful lives.